-A tidy compact stadium from what i remember on my last visit it was a great atmosphere too.All four stands are off the same height with their roofs meeting at all four corners with no gaps all in all i found it to be a good day out on my last visit .An intresting fact QPR became the first league side to install an artificial pitch in 1981
+A tidy compact stadium from what i remember on my ultimate visit it turned into a super ecosystem too.All four stands are off the identical peak with their roofs assembly in any respect four corners with no gaps all in all i found it to be a terrific time out on my final visit .An intresting reality QPR have become the primary league side to install an synthetic pitch in 1981

 The ground was first used on 11 October 1904 by Shepherd's Bush F.C., an amateur side that was disbanded during the First World War.QPR moved to Loftus Road in 1917, having had their ground at Park Royal commandeered by the army in 1915.
 At that time the ground was an open field with a pavilion.
 One stand from Park Royal was dismantled and re-erected in 1919, forming the Ellerslie Road stand.
 This stand was the only covered seating in the ground until 1968 and was replaced in 1972.
 It had a capacity of 2,950.
 QPR moved out of Loftus Road at the start of the 1931–32 season, moving nearby to White City Stadium, but after a loss of £7,000, the team moved back for the start of the 1933-34 season.
 In 1938, a new covered terrace for 6,000 spectators was constructed by a company called Framed Structures Ltd at the Loftus Road end taking the overall ground capacity up to 30,000.
 It cost £7,000 (with £1,500 donated by the QPR Supporters Club) and was opened by the Rt Hon Herbert Morrison, the leading Labour MP and future war time Home Secretary, at the match vs Crystal Palace on 29 October.
 The section of the terracing that was covered was concreted at this time with the uncovered section later concreted in 1945.